metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 The algorithm generates X BLS12-381 shares of a distributed private key with threshold Y, where X > 1, and 0 < Y ≤ X.

-The key words "MUST", "MUST NOT" and "MAY" in this document are to be interpreted as described in [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt).
+The keywords "MUST", "MUST NOT", "MAY" and "SHOULD" in this document are to be interpreted as described in [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt).

-The key word "threshold" in this document defines the number of key shares sufficient to re-create the complete key, or to sign the same data so that the signatures can be aggregated into a signature verifiable with the complete public key.
+The keyword "threshold" in this document defines the number of key shares sufficient to re-create the complete key, or to sign the same data so that the signatures can be aggregated into a signature verifiable with the complete public key.

 All keys and signatures mentioned here and below are BLS12-381 ones, conforming to [EIP-2333](https://eips.ethereum.org/EIPS/eip-2333).